benber86/verifereum_ef_grant/README.md

 Smart contract security is absolutely paramount to Ethereum where 70 million contracts secure hundred of billions of dollars of value.
 The blockchain audit industry, currently worth $3b USD is expected to grow tenfold over the next 5 years (https://www.marketsandmarkets.com/PressReleases/blockchain-security.asp), signalling the tremendous demand for rigorous scrutiny of on-chain apps.
 By mathematically proving that a contract behaves exactly as expected relative to a clearly defined specification, formal verification offers the highest assurance of vulnerability-free code.

 Despite the strong need and demand for higher level of safety and formal verification of smart contract applications and compilers, there is still a supply constraint due to a dearth of tooling, educational resources and qualified practicioners.
-Verifereum aims to provide
+Verifereum aims to provide a complete and well-documented framework for the formal verification of any Ethereum application while growing an active community of technical and non-technical contributors to foster the adoption of formal methods.

 ### How does your project differ from similar ones?*